2025/2026 Key Dates

 Die Blutgräfin (The Blood Countess), Ulrike Ottinger, Austria, Luxembourg and Germany

-Good Luck, Have Fun, Don't Die, Gore Verginski, Germany
+Good Luck, Have Fun, Don't Die, Gore Verbinski, Germany

 Heysel 85, Teodora Ana Mihai, Belgium, Netherlands, and Germany